The Truth About Methylene Blue: Why It’s Nothing Like the Food Dyes People Fear

 This is nothing like food dyes, which do literally nothing except add color.

-Because social media shows, blue tongues, blue teeth, blue pee, and people assume, “If it dyes my mouth blue, it must dye my organs blue, and that’s bad.”
-But that’s now how it works.
+Because social media shows blue tongues, blue teeth, blue pee, and people assume, "If it dyes my mouth blue, it must dye my organs blue, and that's bad."
+But that's not how it works.

 Methylene Blue binds temporarily to tissues in the mouth where there's low circulation.
 But once swallowed, it's broken down and absorbed, and what doesn't get used is filtered out by the kidneys, turning urine blue.